 Each winter, the Phoenix Zoo puts up an amazing display of colorful holiday lights for its ZooLights exhibit.
-It takes five people nearly four months to install the millions of lights that go into this illuminated world.
+A dedicated ZooLights team spends nearly four months to install the millions of lights that go into this illuminated world.

 Tips for Enjoying ZooLights

 You'll have plenty of time to enjoy ZooLights, so walk the paths, stop for a snack and a beverage, and then walk around the other way.
 You are sure to see something you missed the first time around.
 Walking at a leisurely pace, the typical visitor will spend up to two hours at ZooLights.

 Know When to Visit to Avoid the Crowds

 ZooLights attracts 300,000 visitors each holiday season, so viewings can be crowded.
 Most people get there when it opens, as it will already be dark at that time.
 To avoid the crowds, try arriving an hour or two after the gates open.
 The least crowded nights are Mondays, Tuesdays, and Wednesdays in early December as well as in January.
 You can also buy tickets online in advance to avoid the admission line at the park.

 Despite getting the warm rays of the desert sun during the day, Phoenix can get pretty cold in the evenings.
 Dress for winter—bring gloves and wear a jacket.
 You can always take off extra layers.
 If it rains, ZooLights will be open but some activities or special exhibits may not be available.

 Bring a Small Light or Glow Necklace

 Some sections of the zoo are very dark.
 Flashlights are not permitted, but it isn't a bad idea to bring a small lantern for the little ones or, at the very least, to get them a glow necklace to wear so you can always see them.
 Kids' shoes with flashing lights work well, too.